development0261/Python-Django-Coding-Standard/README.md

     * Facilitates easy maintenance and modification of existing code
     * Since the class is sharable, the code can be reused
     * Since the class is sharable, the code can be reused and many other such Advantages.
+2. Always implement Class based Script for better integration to other functions.
+    * Using Class will make our whole module importable to other scripts
+    * This will help when using Bigger projects as importing each and every function won't make sense

 # The Code layout:
   * Imports, Blank Lines, and the Indentations: